seattleacademy/faceCam/README.md

 [Go to step 13](https://github.com/seattleacademy/faceCam/tree/step13)
 ## Step 14 Add webCam support

-1. Add to the top of head to use secure connection for webcam
+1. Add the follwing new 'script' tag to the top of 'head' to use secure connection for webcam
  ```html
     <script>
         // Needed if webcam is used